Do You Still Need a Physical Bank Branch?

 Both types of banks make it possible to use pretty much any ATM in the world.
 The difference is what you might pay for the access.

 Most traditional banks charge you a fee if you use an ATM that’s outside their network.
 Online banks usually don’t.
-With a SoFi Money account, for example, you can use any ATM in the world that takes Mastercard® and the fees can be reimbursed.
+With a SoFi Money account, for example, you pay no ATM fees at 55,000+ ATMs worldwide.

 You’ll probably find online banking is a friendlier place to be in general if you aren’t a fan of fees.
 Besides ATM fees and overdraft fees, traditional banks tend to charge “maintenance” or “service” fees unless you keep a minimum balance in your checking account or make a required number of debit card transactions each month.
 Banks with no branches have fewer overhead costs, and that usually results in low or no fees.